diegobaldassare/interpreter/README.md

   * Subtraction
   * Multiplication
   * Division
-* Type "number" includes only integers
+* Type "number" includes only positive integers
 * All statements must be ended with ";"

 # Testing